shikokuchuo/mirai/README.md

 Extremely simple and lightweight method for concurrent / parallel code execution, built on ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) technology.

-\~\~

-Whilst frameworks for parallelisation exist for R, {mirai} is designed for simplicity.
+<br /><br /> Whilst frameworks for parallelisation exist for R, {mirai}
+is designed for simplicity.

-Use:    `mirai()` to return a ‘mirai’ object immediately.
+`mirai()` returns a ‘mirai’ object immediately.

-A ‘mirai’ evaluates an arbitrary expression asynchronously, resolving automatically upon completion.
+A ‘mirai’ evaluates an arbitrary expression asynchronously, resolving automatically upon completion. <br /><br /><br />

-\~\~

-{mirai} has a tiny code base, relying solely on {nanonext}, a lightweight wrapper for the NNG C library with no package dependencies.
+{mirai} has a tiny pure R code base, relying solely on {nanonext}, a lightweight binding for the NNG C library with no package dependencies.

 ### Installation